Plan the Best Moab Summer Road Trip: 5-Day Itinerary

 Moab is one of the best summer road trip destinations!
 The combination of stunning red rock landscapes and great outdoor recreation opportunities makes it a perfect place to get away for a few days.
 There are plenty of things to do in Moab, whether you’re interested in hiking, mountain biking, rafting, or just taking in the scenery.
 We’ve put together a list of some of our favorite activities to help you plan your own Moab road trip.
 So, pack your outdoor gear and get ready for an epic adventure!

-Let us help you plan an incredible three-day adventure full of desert fun in the sun to Moab, Utah.
+Let us help you plan incredible day trip adventures full of desert fun in the sun.

-This guide is formatted with outdoor things to do in Moab throughout three-days.
+This guide is formatted with outdoor things to do in Moab throughout five-days.
 If you only have one or two days in the area, that is totally cool.
 You can pick and choose.

-We lived close to Moab for over ten years.
-We’ll share the best things to see and do, including our favorite spots to adventure and camp!
+We lived close to Moab for over ten years and we are sharing all the best things to see and do, including our favorite spots to camp!

-First things first – buy the Annual National Park Pass.
-It is $80.
-If you plan to visit more than 3-4 National Parks in one year, it pays for itself.
-That’s some local advice for exploring National Parks in the U.S.
+Consider buying the Annual National Park Pass.
+If you plan to visit more than three or four National Parks in one year, it pays for itself.

 Spend the morning exploring Arches National Park.
 Arriving earlier will help with the crowds as well as cooler temperatures for hiking and sightseeing.